mindtapp-app/MindTapp-1/README.md

 2. source /srv/MindTapp/MindTappEnv/bin/activate

 ## How to test locally

-1. change directory to manage.py
+1. pip install -r requirements.txt (in the directory with requirements.txt)
-2. pip install -r requirements.txt
+2. change directory to manage.py
 3. python (MAKE SURE THIS IS PYTHON3) manage.py runserver

 ## Copyright and License